vector-man/tinyips/README.md

 About tinyIPS
 =============

-tinyIPS is a lightweight, cross platform IPS (International Patching System) patcher and creator.
-It runs in the command-line.
+tinyIPS is a lightweight, cross-platform command-line IPS (International Patching System) patcher and creator.

 About LibIPS.NET
 ================
-tinyIPS uses LibIPS.NET.
-LibIPS.NET is a C# implementation of 'libips', a library for 'International Patching System' (IPS) patches.
+tinyIPS uses LibIPS.NET, a .NET library for 'International Patching System' (IPS) patches.
 It is based on the source code of 'flips,' that was originally created by Alcaro.
 You can read more about his version on this forum: http://www.smwcentral.net/?p=viewthread&t=61289

 LibIPS.NET's project page is located here: https://github.com/vector-man/LibIPS.NET (Please contribute changes to the library on this page.)